Formal Methods for An Iterated Volunteer's Dilemma: Introduction

 \section{Introduction}

-We are interested in expressing Volunteer's Dilemma games through Prism Model Checker.
-This is useful because with this software, one can easily tune game parameters to get intuition of game dynamics.
-This can allow us to see what setting changes correlate with change in expected reward for each player.
-Additionally, PRISM can provide us a probabilistic graph that reflects a strategy that is optimal (or approximately optimal).\\
+We express the Volunteer's Dilemma as a stochastic game using the PRISM Model Checker, enabling systematic parameter tuning to understand game dynamics.
+This approach allows us to examine how parameter changes affect expected player rewards and to derive probabilistic graphs representing optimal or near-optimal strategies.

-Previous works \cite{pbg} define public good game as a concurrent stochastic game, evaluating optimal strategies under a fixed set of parameters deciding the length of the game and the scaling factor associated with resource distribution.
-Our proposed model would be similar in that it would be finite state, i.e. each agent can choose to share a discrete portion of their initial resources, but would differ in the fact that the Volunteer's Dilemma is a collective good game.
-The Public Good Game appears to search for localized reward maximization without explicitly being combative or zero-sum.
+Previous work \cite{pbg} formulated the Public Good Game as a concurrent stochastic game, evaluating optimal strategies for fixed parameters including game length and resource distribution scaling factors.
+Our model similarly employs a finite state representation where agents choose discrete resource portions from their initial allocation.
+However, it differs fundamentally as the Volunteer's Dilemma represents a collective good game, whereas the Public Good Game focuses on localized reward maximization without explicit competition or zero-sum dynamics.

-The novelty is that, to the best of our ability, PRISM has not been used to study Volunteer's Dilemma in the form of an iterated game.
-By iterated game, we mean that the game repeats so that the environment experiences a soft reset after each round.
-The initial goal is to check the correctness of our game implementation, so we can guarantee that a win condition is always achievable.
-Another interest is to tune parameters and plot expected reward as explained above.
-And finally we want to see how iterations of the game are reflected in the synthesized graphs.
-Time permitting, we hope this analysis will guide us toward new questions and experiments that reflect subtleties of the Volunteer's Dilemma game.
+To our knowledge, this is the first application of PRISM to study the Volunteer's Dilemma as an iterated game—where the environment undergoes soft resets between rounds.
+Our objectives are threefold: first, verify model correctness by ensuring win conditions remain achievable; second, analyze parameter correlations with expected rewards through systematic tuning; and third, examine how game iterations manifest in synthesized strategy graphs.
+This analysis aims to reveal subtle aspects of Volunteer's Dilemma dynamics and generate new research questions.